 - Powers of attorney

 You should ask a legal professional to prepare your estate plan.
-A good estate plan does two things: it will minimise the tax paid by your heirs, and it will help avoid any family squabbles.
+A good estate plan does two things: it gives you peace of mind and reduces risk and uncertainty.

 Beneficiaries for your superannuation

 A will takes effect when you die.
-It covers things like how your assets will be shared, who will look after your children if they are still young, what trusts you want established, how much money you'd like donated to charities and even instructions about your funeral.
+It covers things like who will manage your estate, how your assets will be distributed, who will look after your children if they are still young, what trusts you want established, how much money you'd like donated to charities and even instructions about your funeral.

 Your will can be written and updated by private trustees and solicitors, who usually charge a fee.
 You can also buy will kits online but it's a good idea to ask a solicitor to review your will to make sure everything is in order.
 If a will isn't signed and witnessed properly, it will be invalid.